rmanosuthi/craftmine/README.md

 # CraftMine

-CraftMine was started as an experiment in \textbf{the whole process} of designing a complex system, and Rust was the natural choice.
+CraftMine was started as an experiment in **the whole process** of designing a complex system, and Rust was the natural choice.

 Its main goals are to:
 - Fully utilize modern hardware using concurrency and parallelism